-This is particularly important for those living with dementia and the physical effects of increasing age - our approach to person-centred care planning is designed to develop, sustain and, wherever possible, improve both mental and motor skills.
+This is particularly important for those living with the physical effects of increasing age - our approach to person-centred care planning is designed to develop, sustain and, wherever possible, improve both mental and motor skills.
 For us to do this, each member of our team is carefully chosen for their caring capabilities, qualifications, understanding and the ability to bring out the best in those in their care.

 Types Of Care Offered

 Cockermouth, Cumbria, CA13 0NN